Nevada knows what it’s doing, California may not, and Texas hits the sweet spot when it comes to hotel reviews.

 Data Is Wonderful

 We find data like this incredibly exciting.
-By analyzing hotel reviews in aggregate, across 60 websites, we can spot some important trends.
-These are important insights for businesses and policy makers alike, and it’s all out there on the web, just waiting to be transformed into actionable data.
+By analyzing hotel reviews in aggregate, across 60 websites, we can spot some critical trends.
+These are essential insights for businesses and policymakers alike, and it’s all out there on the web, just waiting for someone to transform it into actionable data.

-Even though 400,000+ hotel reviews are a large data set, it’s still small in relation to the amount of total data available on the web.
-Yet even with just this data, we found how review volume moves with population and state spending.
+Even though 400,000+ hotel reviews are a large data set, it’s still small in comparison to the amount of total data available on the web.
+Even with just this data, we found how review volume moves with population and state spending.
 We also learned which states are outliers on these metrics.